Overview

 - Analytic rubrics have several dimensions, with performance indicators for levels of achievement in each dimension.

-- Holistic rubrics assess the whole task according to one scale, and are appropriate for less structured tasks, such as open-ended problems and creative products.
+- Holistic rubrics assess the task as a whole according to one scale, and are appropriate for less structured tasks, such as open-ended problems and creative products.

 Assessment rubrics are composed of three elements: